yuanxinnn/DeTransformer/README.md

 The code in `accuracy_experiment/modeling_split.py` showns the process of decoupling.

 ## Performance Experiment
-we perform the performance experiment to study the distributed inference performance of DeTransformer under a variety of network bandwidth.
+We perform the performance experiment to study the distributed inference performance of DeTransformer under a variety of network bandwidth.

 ### Hardware